Put Together

 PutTogether

-Where it falls short: iOS only.
-Mini $9.99/mo after onboarding covers 25 pieces.
-The playbook needs raw material from the user's closet to work; a uniform closet produces uniform recommendations regardless of stylist intent.
-The chat surface is daily-card-first rather than chat-first; users who want to argue with the AI Acloset-style will prefer Acloset.
+Where it falls short: Alta is the only externally-verified stylist-trained AI on this list (Koop, via WWD).
+PutTogether is iOS only; Mini $9.99/mo after onboarding covers 25 pieces.
+The playbook needs interesting raw material from the user's closet to work — a uniform closet produces uniform recommendations regardless of stylist intent.
+The chat surface is daily-card-first, not chat-first; users who want to argue with the AI Acloset-style will prefer Acloset.

 Visit PutTogether →

-PutTogether's Today's Look screen with a coral weather strip above the avatar in a striped Oxford and mini skirt, followed by a stylist's editorial paragraph explaining why the tonal-blue pairing works for the day's forecast.
+PutTogether's Today's Look screen with a coral weather strip above the watercolor avatar in a striped Oxford and mini skirt, followed by a stylist's editorial paragraph explaining why the tonal-blue pairing works for the day's forecast and naming the editorial archetype it references.

 App Store, PutTogether.
 An outfit explained the way a stylist would explain it.
-The reference is the playbook; the editorial paragraph is the agent applying that reference to this user's wardrobe and forecast.
+The styling paragraph names the reference; the agent confirms the user's closet contains the pieces.

-PutTogether's 'This is you' onboarding screen showing the user's full-body watercolor avatar on a light blue background.
+PutTogether's 'This is you' onboarding screen showing the same user as a full-body watercolor avatar in a different saved look.

 App Store, PutTogether.
 The onboarding portrait.
-The visual identity that the playbook reads onto, the same way a stylist sees the client before suggesting the outfit.
+The visual identity that the playbook reads onto — the same way a working stylist sees the client before suggesting the outfit.

 #2